cbochs/portal.nvim/README.md

     ---@type boolean
     select_first = false,

-    ---The maximum number of results to return or a list of predicates to match
-    ---or "fill".
-By default, uses the number of labels as a maximum number of
-    ---results.
-See the Slots section for more information.
-    ---@type Portal.Slots | nil
-    slots = nil,

-    ---The default filter to be applied to every search result.
+    ---The default filter to be applied to a Portal search
     ---@type Portal.Predicate | nil
     filter = nil,